-1. To look after the spiritual and temporal interests of our Church within his district, and to take the oversight of the work on his district, according to the Discipline.
+1. To look after the spiritual and temporal interests of our Church within his district, to take the charge of all circuits without a preacher, and the oversight of the work on his district, according to the Discipline.

 - 2. To see that every part of the Discipline is duly enforced. - 3.
 To visit every circuit on his district whenever he may judge it expedient.
 The Chairman is especially directed and required to visit any circuit in his district, when so requested by the Board, in case of any dispute or difficulty, or any emergency that may arise.
 The circuit sending for him shall pay his traveling expenses. - 4.
-To hold four General Quarterly Meetings in his district during each year. - 5.
+To hold four General Quarterly Meeting in his district during each year. - 5.
 To hold Quarterly Meetings once in three months in each circuit within his district, and to labor as an Evangelist within his district, if, in the judgment of the Annual Conference, the cause of God can be best served thereby. - 6.
 To change, receive, and suspend preachers in his district in the intervals of the Conference.
-Provided, nevertheless, he shall not change any preacher contrary to his wishes unless by the request of two-thirds of the members of the circuit. - 7.
-To give the Superintendent all the necessary information of the state of his district. - 8.
-The chairman shall not have the power to employ a preacher that has been rejected by the Annual Conference without permission by said Conference.
+Provided, nevertheless, he shall not change any preacher contrary to his wishes unless by the request of two thirds of the members of the circuit. - 7.
+To give the Superintendentall the necessary information of the state of his district. - 8.
+The chairman shall not have power to employ a preacher that has been rejected by the Annual Conference without permission by said Conference.